moorepants/tu-delft-promotion/midterm-vision-statement.rst

 I have developed a number of bicycle-rider dynamics models which I am now extending with the muscle actuated steering.
 I will combine these models with my rider control identification techniques to further define the essential neuromuscular control sensor-actuation pathways.
-With these physics-informed data driven models I will be able to predict the bicyclist's behavior in safety and performance critical transportation scenarios.
+With these physics-based data driven models I will be able to predict the bicyclist's behavior in safety and performance critical transportation scenarios.
 The insights will allow us to design the vehicle with desired dynamics, make it adapt to the rider through assistive robotics, and to help shape our transportation infrastructure to complement and interact with the bicycle of the future.